I have a sizable tried-and-true cookie recipe file, but I am always eager to discover new ones. Who doesn't love cookies?

 Stove-Top Frittata (No Oven)

 Using already-cooked ingredients, such as mushrooms with some table onions that I had on hand, made the following preparation easy peasy!
 Those had been sautéed a few days earlier and were on hand to add to other recipes.
 I often do that, particularly with a large batch of cremini mushrooms we purchase from Costco.
-I then can add the cooked versions to soups, pasta, or other foods.
+I can then add the cooked versions to soups, pasta, or other foods.

 Cook Time (Mushrooms Sautéed in Advance)